-ENA, 2006.
-"Engineering Technical Report 131, Analysis Package for Assessing Generation Security Capability - Users' Guide", Energy Networks Association, Engineering Directorate, July 2006.

-CLNR-L071, 2014.
-"CLNR Customer Trials - A Guide to the Load and Generation Profile Datasets", Report L071 of the Customer Led-Network Revolution project, August 2014.
+- 16 ENA, 2006.
+"Engineering Technical Report 131, Analysis Package for Assessing Generation Security Capability Users' Guide", Energy Networks Association, Engineering Directorate, July 2006 - 7 CLNR-L071.
+2014.
+"CLNR Customer Trials A Guide to the Load and Generation Profile Datasets", Report L071 of the Customer Led-Network Revolution project, August 2014 - 18 For a detailed technical description of the relevant risk modelling and capacity value calculation issues refer to: C. Dent, et al., 2014.
+"Defining and Evaluating the Capacity Value of Distributed Generation", Submitted to IEEE Transactions on Power Systems, 2014

 C1.
-Review of current and development of new F factors representing the contribution of different distributed generation technologies to distribution network security.
+Review of current and development of new F Factors representing the contribution of different distributed generation technologies to distribution network security.

-"Table 2" and "Tables 2.n" of the ER P2/6 specify the network security contribution that could be credited to a specific type of non-intermittent and intermittent DG.
+'Table 2' and 'Tables 2.n' of the ER P2/6 specify the network security contribution that could be credited to a specific type of non-intermittent and intermittent DG.
 This type of assessment requires accurate information regarding the number, ratings and operating regimes of the distributed generators within a demand group.
 The new information collected from the CLNR customer field trials on the operating regime of current DG will support the review of the current and the development of new F factors enabling DNOs to better recognise the contribution that current distributed generation makes to the system security of the electricity distribution network and therefore maintain the techno-economic efficiency of the distribution network investment.